ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ```
 This was resolved by powercycling the DAE followed by stopping the visa server and running `resman`.
 Instructions how to reset the DAE can be found in [these slides](https://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/ISISICP%20and%20DAE.pptx).
 Ask Freddy to find out more

+*DAE2*

-On DAE2 you will get `NIVisa::` errors as above, on a DAE3 machine a vendor network library is used rather than NI Visa and the equivalent sorts of errors will have `Qx` or `Quixtream` prefixes.
+On a DAE3 machine a vendor network library is used rather than NI Visa and the equivalent sorts of errors will have `Qx` or `Quixtream` prefixes.
 Access from the ISISICP is via the network, so there is no intermediate service/server to restart.
 Usually the ISISICP will retry failed connections, but check with electronics if there are repeated failures.
 You can try restarting ISISICP in case the vendor library needs a reload itself.

-### DAE3 Fails to End a Run

-If the log contains lines like:
+An example of the error message is:

 ```
 2020-02-27T09:55:41  Qxtrm_channel::RDMARead failed rdma2 address 0x40010 nbytes 4(Quixtream: The timeout period on this channel expired before the transfer commenced.
 Channel status: Transfer failed.
 Data packet not received before timeout. )
 ```

-This means that there is a lack of communication between the isisicp and the hardware.
-The [last time this happened](https://github.com/ISISComputingGroup/IBEX/issues/5269) electronic sorted out the problem.
-Get the instrument scientist to call them to diagnose it.
+Again the resolution is to contact electronics which was done the [last time this happened](https://github.com/ISISComputingGroup/IBEX/issues/5269).

 ### No log files are produced in `c:\data` even though blocks are set to log.
 The reason may be because cp hasn't been set to look for epics.
 In `C:\LabVIEW Modules\dae\isisicp.properties` set `isisicp.epicsdb.use = true` to log the epic's blocks.
 You will need to restart the `isisicp` process for this to take effect.
 To do this, just end the `isisicp` process in task manager.